0bVdnt/Design-and-Analysis-of-Algorithms/Analyze-Algorithms/readme.md

 ## Files Description

-- createDataset.cpp: Generates random data, measures the execution time of an algorithm, and saves the results to a CSV file.
+- **createDataset.cpp**: Generates random data, measures the execution time of an algorithm, and saves the results to a CSV file.
-- dataSheet.csv: Contains the input sizes and corresponding execution times.
+- **dataSheet.csv**: Contains the input sizes and corresponding execution times.
-- generateInput.cpp: Generates input data for testing algorithms and saves it to input.txt
+- **generateInput.cpp**: Generates input data for testing algorithms and saves it to

+input.txt

+.
-- input.txt: Contains the input sizes for testing.
+- **input.txt**: Contains the input sizes for testing.
-- plotGraph.ipynb: Jupyter notebook for plotting the time complexity graph using the data from
+- **plotGraph.ipynb**: Jupyter notebook for plotting the time complexity graph using the data from

+dataSheet.csv

+.
-- plotGraph.py: Python script that can be interpreted to plot the graph based on the data in dataSheet.csv
+- **timeComplexityGraph.py**: Python script for plotting the time complexity graph using the data from

+dataSheet.csv

+.

 ## Usage

 ### Generating Input Data

-To generate input data, compile and run generateInput.cpp:
+To generate input data, compile and run

+generateInput.cpp

+:

 ```sh
 g++ generateInput.cpp -o generateInput